 Selected for his motivational and innovative efforts at his school, Nguyen holds school-wide study halls, conducts assessments for the math department, and sends home bi-weekly newsletters.
 He is also known for forming strong connections with his students and volunteering beyond the school day.

-“Since his time as a student teacher in the Kahalewaihoʻonaʻauao Institute for Teacher Education Secondary Program, Tristan has demonstrated an unwavering dedication to improving his teaching practice and innovation in the classroom,” said Associate Professor of Mathematics Education Charmaine Mangram.
+“Since his time as a student teacher in the Kahalewaihoʻonaʻauao School of Teacher Education Secondary Program, Tristan has demonstrated an unwavering dedication to improving his teaching practice and innovation in the classroom,” said Associate Professor of Mathematics Education Charmaine Mangram.
 “I am not at all surprised that these qualities have been noticed by others.”

 After deciding to switch his major from Natural Resources and Environmental Management (NREM), Nguyen says joining the COE was the most direct path to reaching his goal of becoming a teacher.